Changissnz/TAGIB/README.md

 a person is not culpable for evil that they themselves do not defeat.
 Oh, but there is one other thing I ask of you.
-It is about the Chief Admiral Roumannios de la Cruziyez, who I believe has secretly defected over to the keyboard warrior or at least contemplating breaking off some members of my forces and abandoning the war in the keyboard warrior's favor.
+It is about the Chief Admiral Roumannios de la Cruziyez, who I believe has secretly defected over to the keyboard warrior or is at least contemplating to break off some members of my forces and abandon the war in the keyboard warrior's favor.
 If he contacts you with anything, anything at all, please inform me on all the details, what he says, who he is with, where he is, and so on.